om2438164/Lets-upgrade-java-Bootcamp/README.md

 ## 🎯Taks of the bootcamp

 ## 📌Task 1
--Java program to determine the grade for a student based on their test score by using switch case and without switch case.
+- Java program to determine the grade for a student based on their test score by using switch case and without switch case.

 ## 📌Task 2
--Java program that finds and displays the maximum number in an array and also finds its location.
+- Java program that finds and displays the maximum number in an array and also finds its location.